kentccs/WeatherRead/README.md

 # WeatherRead

-This project reads .dat file reads values in columns and rows tailored only for that secific file.
+This project reads .dat file.It reads values in columns and rows tailored only for that specific file.

 Code Question: